lavasharma/Option-Pricing-Schemes/README.md

 # Option-Pricing-Schemes
-Pricing European Options using MCM and FDM schemes built using OOP C++
+Pricing European Options using MCM and FDM schemes built in C++

 The focus of this small project is to
     1) Price Options (as the name says!)